Artiom171/IDE_LW/README.md

 saved as objects and printed in console.

 # Still todo for version v0.1:
-1.Median
+*Median
-2.Random makrs generator
+*Random makrs generator
-3.Clean the code, make it readable
+*Clean the code, make it readable